 - Face masks are not allowed and there is a NO diving policy

-Great America recently upgraded their lockers, to help make traveling around the park easy and convenient.
+Great America recently upgraded its lockers to help make traveling around the park easy and convenient.
 And let me tell you, they really work!
 They are now electronic and can be reopened throughout the day.
 You can find lockers near the Front Gate, near restrooms in Hometown Square, Yankee Harbor, and Orleans Place.
-You can reopen your locker with a pin number so DON’T FORGET THE PIN NUMBER YOU USE!
+You can reopen your locker with a PIN, so DON’T FORGET THE PIN NUMBER YOU USE!
 Also, like always… make sure no one can see the number you use!
 The lockers can be paid for with dollar bills AND credit cards.

 Your classic summer favorites abound!
 Dine on grilled burgers and hot dogs, fresh Italian pizza, pasta, desserts, and smoothies to name a few.
 Choose from a quick picnic table style option from the County Fair Food Court, or opt for a sit-down meal of fried chicken and pulled port at Aunt Martha’s Boarding House Restaurant.

 Looking for Gluten-Free options?
-Enjoy apple sauce, French fries, frozen yogurt, garden salads, hot apple dumplings, grilled chicken, corn on the cob and more.
+Enjoy apple sauce, French fries, frozen yogurt, garden salads, hot apple dumplings, grilled chicken, corn on the cob, and more.
 Be sure to ask about your options!
 Read more at our Dining Guide to Six Flags Great America.